flaneurette/Very-Small-Linux/README.md

 The script fetches Linux kernel, a few required packages and creates a bootable .img for UEFI USB sticks.

+When the .img is booted, a simple binary loads.

 # Binary

 The `reader` binary is a simple file reader that reads the USB stick.